 Vanity License Plate Fees by State (2026)

-A vanity (personalized) license plate adds anywhere from $5 to $250 to a yearly registration bill, with Mississippi at the cheap end and Texas premium auction plates running into the tens of thousands.
+A vanity (personalized) license plate adds anywhere from about $5 to $250 a year to a registration bill, with Iowa at $5 a year on the cheap end and Texas premium auction plates running into the tens of thousands.
 Every state limits combinations to 6-7 characters, screens for offensive content, and tacks the fee onto annual or biennial renewal.

 What a vanity plate actually costs in 2026

-Vanity plates carry two charges: a one-time application or initial issuance fee, and a recurring annual (or biennial) personalization fee on top of standard registration cost.
-The standard registration is unavoidable; the vanity surcharge is the only piece that varies based on whether the plate reads ABC1234 or LUVMYBMW.
+Two charges apply: a one-time application or initial issuance fee, and a recurring annual (or biennial) personalization fee that sits on top of your standard registration cost.
+The standard registration is unavoidable.
+The vanity surcharge is the only piece that changes based on whether the plate reads ABC1234 or LUVMYBMW.

 | State | Initial | Annual | Char limit |